Samples 1 & 2:

 But I do have a reasonable explanation for this.
 You see, the camera we have is fairly outdated, practically ancient, so I can't just awesomely download any pictures straight away to my computer.
 It's tragic, I know.
 How is this reasonable, I could totally ask my parents to write up a note for this, confirming how we actually don't like taking photos.

 So bottom line: I'm sorry Ms Zhang that I do not have any pictures on my blog actually concerning my experiment.
-Can you forgive me, and quite possibly not take off any marks?
+Can you forgive me,

 Anyway, here it is: